DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 }
 ```

-or if prefering doing path instead of subdomain
+or if prefering doing path instead of subdomain,
+so that it would be `example.com/down`

 ```php
 {$MY_DOMAIN} {